Diet Culture Red Flags: How to Spot Harmful Food Rules

 What Is Diet Culture?

-At its core, diet culture is a system of beliefs that equates thinness with health, prioritizes appearance over authentic well-being, and promotes food restriction as a way to achieve these ideals.
+At its core, diet culture is a system of beliefs that equates thinness with health, prioritizes appearance over authentic well-being, and often promotes food restriction as a way to achieve these ideals.
+Rejecting this diet mentality is the first principle in the self-care framework of intuitive eating.

 Diet culture shows up everywhere: